 So far, we’ve looked at just two aspects of preparing your web application for a big event, load testing and monitoring.
 In part two, we’ll take a look at changes you can make to the infrastructure that will help you to scale beyond current limits and maintain availability of your application.

-Want to find out more about optimizing your web applications using AWS?
+Want to find out more about optimising your web applications using AWS?
 Visit Rackspace to learn about the ways we’re helping businesses with their AWS architecture every day.